Sage/ez-streams/README.md

 var csvParser = function(_, reader, writer) {
 	// get a lines parser from our transforms library var linesParser = ezs.transforms.lines.parser();
-	// transform the reader into a line reader reader = reader.transform(linesParser);
+	// transform the raw text reader into a lines reader reader = reader.transform(linesParser);
 	// read the first line and split it to get the keys var keys = reader.read(_).split(',');